-Research and development expenses for the six months ended June 30, 2022 were \$29.5 million compared to \$26.9 million for the six months ended June 30, 2021.
-The increase of \$2.5 million for the six months ended June 30, 2022 included a \$6.7 million increase in our platform-related costs, primarily driven by a \$3.2 million increase in personnel expenses, a \$3.2 million increase in manufacturing-related expenses, a \$0.4 million increase in consulting costs, and a \$0.2 million increase in donor related costs, partially offset by a \$0.6 million decrease in contract manufacturing costs.
-With the closing of the OpenBiome Agreement in the first quarter of 2021, we enhanced our internal manufacturing and platform research capabilities, which drove an overall increase in platform related costs, as we continue to build out our manufacturing platform.
-Additionally, unallocated costs increased by \$1.4 million, driven by an increase in stock-based compensation expense, while expenses related to our ASD program remained flat.
+The decrease in research and development expenses was offset by a \$6.3 million increase in our platform-related costs, primarily driven by a \$4.1 million increase in manufacturing-related expenses, a \$2.3 million increase in personnel expenses, and a \$0.5 million increase in consulting costs, partially offset by a \$0.7 million decrease in external costs.
+Additionally, unallocated costs increased by \$1.6 million, driven by an increase in stock-based compensation expense.